-Yandex Backend Softverski Inženjer plata u Greater Minsk | BYN 43.4K-BYN 209K+ | Levels.fyi
+Yandex Backend softverski inženjer Plata u Greater Minsk | BYN 43.4K-BYN 209K+ | Levels.fyi

-Backend Softverski Inženjer naknada in Greater Minsk u Yandex kreće se od BYN 43.4K year za G14 do BYN 209K year za G17.
-Medijan year paketa naknade in Greater Minsk ukupno iznosi BYN 94K.
-Pogledajte razložene osnovne plaće, dionice i bonuse za ukupne pakete naknade u Yandex.
-Zadnje ažuriranje: 10/8/2025
+Backend softverski inženjer kompenzacija in Greater Minsk u Yandex kreće se od BYN 43.4K po year za G14 do BYN 209K po year za G17.
+Medijana year kompenzacionog paketa in Greater Minsk iznosi BYN 94K.
+Pogledajte strukturu osnovne plate, akcija i bonusa za ukupne kompenzacione pakete Yandex.
+Poslednje ažuriranje: 10/8/2025

 Naziv nivoa